By Matt Doran

 Again, starting with relevant and accessible examples will help students learn the work of historiography before ultimately moving on to more complex historical monographs.
 Consider some of the strategies below.

-View episodes of retrospective sitcoms such as Happy Days, Wonder Years, or The Goldbergs.
+View episodes of nostalgia sitcoms such as Happy Days, Wonder Years, or The Goldbergs.
 These shows are set in an earlier historical period.
 Happy Days, (1974-1984), presents an interpretation of life in the 1950s.
-What interpretation of the 1950s is portrayed? (hint: consider the show’s title) What aspects of the 1950s are left out? (hint: see Michael Harrington’s The Other America.)
+What interpretation of the 1950s is portrayed? (hint: consider the show’s title).
+What aspects of the 1950s are left out? (hint: see Michael Harrington’s The Other America).
 What social and political conditions in the late 1970s might have caused the producers and the American public to long for a happier era?
 The Wonder Years (1988-1993) portrays life in the late 1960s and early 1970s—tackling issues like the Vietnam War, counterculture movement, and the cultural divide between generations.
 Who might have been the target audience for this show?
 What cultural and economic trends in the 1990s may have influenced the writers’ decision to point out some of the turbulent aspects of the 1960s and 1970s?

 Choose an historic marker in the neighborhood and analyze the narrative presented on the marker.
 Loewen argues that every historic marker is “a tale of two eras: what it’s about and when it went up.”
 In other words, the historical narrative presented reflects the social and political context in which the marker was created, and the beliefs and values of the sponsoring organization.
 Loewen documents examples of these markers in Lies Across America: What Our Historic Sites Get Wrong.
 Loewen’s suggested questions above are helpful for analyzing marker texts.